melodingo/melodingo/README.md

 ## About Me

 - 🌱 I'm Currenly a IMS Student.
-- 💼 Currently working on nothing
+- 💼 Currently working on my E-portfolio
 - 📚 I'm passionate about Programming, Calistenics, Volleyball, Gaming, Rubiks Cubes.
 - 🎓 Graduated from [Currently in School].
 - 💻 You can find more about me on [Wip].